danpecher/100-days-of-code/r1-log.md

 ### R1D12
 Pushed myself to code even though I returned home from camping tired at 8PM.
 Coded first simple version of the design of #100daysofcode app.

+### R1D13
+Today I took a detour and dived into Redux documentation.
+I tried some basic examples and tomorrow I will start using Redux in my #100DaysOfCode app.